Thibaut Courtois

+appearing in five major tournaments.
+At the 2018 FIFA World Cup, Courtois won the Golden Glove as the best goalkeeper as he helped Belgium finish third, their highest-ever finish at the competition.

+Courtois has won the Ricardo Zamora Trophy three times, the Premier League Golden Glove once, and was named the third-best goalkeeper of the decade (2011–2020) by the International Federation of Football History & Statistics (IFFHS).

 Club career

-Early career
+Early career and Genk

 Courtois was born in the city of Bree in Flanders, to a Walloon father and a Flemish mother.
 He began his career with local side Bilzen V.V., as a left back.
 Soon after, in 1999, he joined Racing Genk at the age of seven, and it was there that he was converted into a goalkeeper.

-Genk

 Courtois progressed through the Genk youth system, where Koen Casteels was initially regarded as the primary goalkeeper, but during an injury crisis Courtois, aged 16 years and 341 days, made his first team debut on 17 April 2009 against Gent.
 After turning down a transfer to TSG 1899 Hoffenheim of the Bundesliga, Courtois was made first-choice goalkeeper for the 2010–11 season ahead of Casteels, when Laszlo Koteles' registration ran into issues.

 He was a key figure in Genk's title victory in the 2010–11 season in the Belgian Pro League.
 He received the Goalkeeper of the Year and Genk's Player of the Year award, only conceding 32 goals over the course of 40 league matches and keeping 14 clean sheets for Genk.

 Atlético Madrid

-In July 2011 Courtois joined Premier League club Chelsea for a reported €9 million, signing a five-year deal.
+In July 2011, Courtois joined Premier League club Chelsea for a reported €9 million, signing a five-year deal.
 Within weeks of joining Chelsea, Courtois was sent on a season-long loan to Atlético Madrid.